History of Minnesota: 19th century

+In 1817, Major Stephen Harriman Long headed a military excursion up the Mississippi River to the Falls of St. Anthony near the confluence with the Minnesota River.
+As a result of his recommendations, the Army established Fort Snelling to guard against Indian incursions against settlers in the Upper Mississippi Valley.
+Long recorded his experiences of the expedition in a journal, which was first published as Voyage in a Six-Oared Skiff to the Falls of St. Anthony, by the Minnesota Historical Society in 1860.

-In 1822 the Earl of Selkirk acquired a controlling interest in the Hudson Bay Company.
+In 1822 the Earl of Selkirk acquired a controlling interest in the Hudson's Bay Company.
 Through the Company he acquired 116,000 sqmi of land that today (2021) make up Manitoba and the northern portions of North Dakota and Minnesota.
 Until 1818 the Red River Valley was considered part of British North America, and several colonization plans were mounted to the region, such as the Red River Colony.
-The boundary where the Red River crossed the 49th parallel was not marked until 1823, when Stephen H. Long conducted a survey expedition.
+The boundary where the Red River crossed the 49th parallel was not marked until 1823, when Long returned to the region to conduct another survey expedition.
 When several hundred settlers abandoned the Red River Colony in the 1820s, they entered United States territory along the Red River Valley, going south to Fort Snelling.
 The region had been occupied by Métis people, the children of voyageurs and Native Americans, since the middle of the 17th century.

 Several efforts were made to find the source of the Mississippi River.
 The true source was found in 1832 when Henry Schoolcraft was guided by a group of Ojibwa headed by Ozaawindib ("Yellow Head") to a lake in northern Minnesota.
 Schoolcraft named it Lake Itasca, combining the Latin words veritas ("truth") and caput ("head").
 The native name for the lake was Omashkooz, meaning elk.
 Other explorers of the area include Zebulon Pike in 1806, Major Stephen Long in 1817, and George William Featherstonhaugh in 1835.
 Featherstonhaugh conducted a geological survey of the Minnesota River Valley and wrote an account, entitled A Canoe Voyage up the Minnay Sotor.

 Joseph Nicollet scouted the area in the late 1830s, exploring and mapping the Upper Mississippi River basin, the St. Croix River, and the land between the Mississippi and Missouri Rivers.
 He and John C. Frémont left their mark in the southwest part of the state, carving their names in the pipestone quarries near Winnewissa Falls (an area now part of Pipestone National Monument, in Pipestone County).

 Henry Wadsworth Longfellow never explored the state, but he did help to make it popular.
 In 1855 he published The Song of Hiawatha, which contains references to many places in Minnesota.
 The story is based on Ojibwa legends carried back east by other explorers and traders (particularly those collected by Henry Rowe Schoolcraft).